mrdemiurgic/minimal-webrtc/README.md

 # MinimalWebrtc

-A minimal WebRTC video chat implementation using Phoenix LiveView and TypeScript.
+A minimalistic WebRTC video chat implementation using Phoenix LiveView for learning purposes.

 ## Key Files